FlexTRKR/PyFLEXTRKR/README.md

 # **1. Introduction**

 ---
 The Python FLEXible object TRacKeR (PyFLEXTRKR) is a flexible atmospheric feature tracking software package.
-The software can track any 2D objects and handle merging and splitting explicityly.
+The software can track any 2D objects and handle merging and splitting explicitly.
 PyFLEXTRKR has specific capabilities to track convective clouds from a variety of observations and model simulations, including: 1) individual convective cells, and 2) mesoscale convective systems (MCSs) using radar, satellite, and model data.
 The package has scalable parallelization options and has been optimized to work on large datasets including global high resolution data.

 # **2. Input Data Requirements**